Heather Wilson facts for kids

 Rank | Captain |

 Heather Ann Wilson (born December 30, 1960) is the 11th President of the University of Texas at El Paso.
-She previously served as the 24th Secretary of the United States Air Force from 2017 through 2019.
-Wilson was the 12th president of the South Dakota School of Mines and Technology in Rapid City from 2013 to 2017, and she was the first female military veteran elected to a full term in Congress.
-She was a Republican member of the United States House of Representatives for New Mexico's 1st congressional district from 1998 to 2009.
+She previously served as the 24th Secretary of the United States Air Force from 2017 through 2019, as the 12th president of the South Dakota School of Mines and Technology from 2013 to 2017, and as a Republican member of the U.S. House of Representatives for New Mexico's 1st congressional district from 1998 to 2009.
+Wilson was the first female military veteran elected to a full term in Congress.

-While in the U.S. House of Representatives, Wilson focused on national security issues, serving on the United States House Permanent Select Committee on Intelligence and the United States House Committee on Armed Services.
-She also focused on health care, energy, manufacturing and trade, and telecommunications, serving on the United States House Committee on Energy and Commerce.
-She opted not to run for re-election in 2008 and sought the U.S. Senate seat of retiring senator Pete Domenici but finished second in the Republican primary to Congressman Steve Pearce, who then lost the general election to Democrat Tom Udall.
+While in the U.S. House of Representatives, Wilson served on the Permanent Select Committee on Intelligence, the Committee on Armed Services, and the Committee on Energy and Commerce.
+She did not run for re-election in 2008, instead seeking the U.S. Senate seat of retiring senator Pete Domenici; she finished second in the Republican primary to Congressman Steve Pearce.
 On March 7, 2011, she announced another run for Senate in 2012 to replace retiring senator Jeff Bingaman, but lost the general election to Democrat Martin Heinrich, her successor in the House of Representatives.

-In April 2013 she was selected to be president of the South Dakota School of Mines and Technology by the South Dakota Board of Regents.
-She was the eighteenth president, and first female president, of SD Mines.
-Upon the recommendation of Secretary of Defense James Mattis, on January 23, 2017, President Donald Trump announced that he would nominate Wilson as Secretary of the Air Force.
-The U.S. Senate confirmed her nomination on May 8, 2017, and Mattis described her as “a leader for all seasons.”
-On March 8, 2019, Wilson said that she would resign as Secretary, effective May 31, 2019, in order to assume the office of President of the University of Texas at El Paso.
-On March 2, 2020, President Trump appointed Wilson to be a member of the National Science Board.
+In April 2013 she was selected was president of the South Dakota School of Mines and Technology, making her the first female president of the school.
+President Donald Trump announced on January 23, 2017, that he would nominate Wilson as Secretary of the Air Force.
+The U.S. Senate confirmed her nomination on May 8, 2017.
+On March 8, 2019, Wilson announced that she would resign as Secretary, effective May 31, in order to assume the office of President of the University of Texas at El Paso.
+On March 2, 2020, Trump appointed Wilson to be a member of the National Science Board.

 Contents